sydasif/ansible-networking-lab/README.md

 **Simple:** Ansible uses a simple syntax written in YAML format called playbook.

-**Agent less:** There are no agent/software or additional firewall ports that you need to install on the client's systems or hosts which you want to automate.
+**Agentless:** There are no agent/software or additional firewall ports that you need to install on the client's systems or hosts which you want to automate.

 **Powerful and Flexible:** Ansible has powerful features that enable you to model even the most complex IT workflow.